percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 master salt for E2E encryption **MUST** be replaced with the salt value provided by the Key Distributor via the EKTKey message.
 That is because every endpoint in the conference uses the same SRTP master salt.
-The endpoint only transmits its SRTP master key (not the salt) to other endpoints in RTP/RTCP packets per [I-D.ietf-perc-srtp-ekt-diet].
+The endpoint only transmits the SRTP master key (not the salt) used for E2E encryption to other endpoints in RTP/RTCP packets per [@I-D.ietf-perc-srtp-ekt-diet].

 Media Distributors use DTLS-SRTP [@!RFC5764] directly with a peer Media Distributor to establish the HBH key for transmitting RTP and RTCP